 - Standard spring rate and chrome finish

-- Full Displaced Valving: Better valving range on both the compression and extension cycles of the unit for a smooth comfortable ride
+- EXCEPTIONAL HANDLING -- Full-displaced valving on compression and extension cycles for a smooth ride

 - Steel double wall damper with multistage velocity sensitive damping